-Applying STAR to this situation, recall an incident in your life that suits the question, mention what task you set to address the issue, the actions you took, and the results you got.
+Ans: Applying STAR to this situation, recalls an incident in your life that suits the question, mention what task you set to address the issue, the actions you took, and the results you got.

-For example – “We had once designed a template for a group presentation, however one member wasn’t too happy with him being asked to conclude.
+For example – “We had once designed a template for a group presentation, however, one member wasn’t too happy with him being asked to conclude.
 I suggested he should give it a trial run.
-At the end, he realized that he was as good at concluding as he was at opening a presentation.
+In the end, he realized that he was as good at concluding as he was at opening a presentation.

-This is a standard question in Customer Service, Sales & Marketing, IT and education sectors.
+Ans: This is a standard question in the Customer Service, Sales & Marketing, IT, and education sectors.
 Provide specific, job-related examples.

 For example – “Yes, I designed a presentation that explained all the points in a clear manner.
 I also created a document describing the concept in simple words and handed it to the audience.”

-Companies prefer candidates who have made mistakes in the past and have learnt from them, as opposed to those who follow rules only because someone has told them to.
+Ans: Companies prefer candidates who have made mistakes in the past and have learned from them, as opposed to those who follow rules only because someone has told them to.
 They need people who know the reason behind a decision.

-Mention the mistake and be honest about it, but always make sure that you follow it up with what you learnt from that episode and the improvements it has brought to your efficiency.
+Mention the mistake and be honest about it, but always make sure that you follow it up with what you learned from that episode and the improvements it has brought to your efficiency.

 For example – “In the first week of my appointment, I had miscalculated the estimated time needed to complete a project assigned to me, which resulted in a chain of miscommunications.
 It taught me that deadlines are to be respected.”

-Questions about managing teams are not asked only in managerial jobs.
+Ans: Questions about managing teams are not asked only in managerial jobs.
 Employers want to see managerial skills in their employees.
-They want people in their team who can motivate others and accomplish a task in a given time-frame.
+They want people in their team who can motivate others and accomplish a task in a given time frame.
 The best way to answer such questions will be to base your answer on capability, experience, task force, etc.

-For example – “Based on their individual strengths, I delegated the complex algorithm-writing tasks to Tarun, as he has more experienced than the others.
-I asked Rohan to handle data check, as he was very accurate in his testing skills.
+For example – “Based on their individual strengths, I delegated the complex algorithm-writing tasks to Tarun, as he has more experience than the others.
+I asked Rohan to handle the data checks, as he was very accurate in his testing skills.
 I handled QA, as I had maximum experience in Quality Analysis.”

-These types of questions are designed to check your personality and skills at handling stressful situations.
+Ans: These types of questions are designed to check your personality and skills in handling stressful situations.
 The standard rules of interviewing answers apply here too – no bad-mouthing ex-employees or supervisors.

-For example – “Once I was blamed for not taking a sufficiently-detailed survey in a locality, which affected our sales figures for that month.
-Although I was not in the Marketing Analysis team, I took a note of the issue and, without passing blame, politely passed it to the concerned department.
+For example – “Once I was blamed for not taking a sufficiently detailed survey in a locality, which affected our sales figures for that month.
+Although I was not in the Marketing Analysis team, I took note of the issue and, without passing blame, politely passed it to the concerned department.